 What type of soil should be used?

 I’ve often gotten the question “what type of soil do you use?” when I post a photo of a thriving Pilea on Instagram.
 I have no sneaky trick here, as I use regular potting soil that can be bought in a garden center or supermarket.
 Regular potting soil will have all the nutrition the plant will need for at least a year, but if you are growing cuttings you might want to use potting soil without any added nutrients as it can do more damage than good while they are trying to grow a strong root system.

 When I first saw a blurry image of what looked like a Pilea Peperomioides with flowers, it was almost like seeing a ghost.
 I thought when I had grown and cared for so many of them, I would have seen flowers if it was something this plant got.
 But that wasn’t the case, as I discovered when I saw when in real life on a plant market in Copenhagen.

-The flowers are not the reason you get a Pilea, as what you see on the photo above is all they will ever be.
-So think of them as more of an interesting add on that anything else.
+The flowers are not the reason you get a Pilea, as what you see in the photo above is all they will ever be.
+So think of them as more of an interesting add-on than anything else.
 When they’re “done” they will simply fall off.
 I have yet to find a good explanation of why some flowers and others do not?
 (We have speculated in both male and female plants, age, maturity, and climate).

 It can grow outside

 If you have done a bit of research on where the Pilea Peperomioides was originally found, you won’t be surprised by the fact that it can grow outside.
 In my family we have experimented with keeping Pileas in pots outside all summer, taking them inside before the frost.
 We’ve also had a cutting put directly into soil sometime during spring, and while it had many rough months due to weather, it’s not looking good and will spend winter inside.